How to start a title company: 5 bulletproof steps

 Apr 19, 2022

-The real estate industry has always been a dynamic, fast-paced business, but with the introduction of new digital technologies and tools, every facet of the home-buying process is looking dramatically different.
+The real estate industry has always been a fast-paced business, but with the introduction of new digital technologies and tools, every facet of the home-buying process is looking dramatically different.

 These changes have made it easier for consumers to learn about properties, connect with real estate professionals, and even handle the once-dreaded closing process.